 To help protect yourself against DDoS attacks, it’s also a very good idea for you, as a private individual, to install a firewall that offers more advanced protection than the rather unsophisticated protection provided by the operating system.

-Top tip: With Avira Free Antivirus, you’ll also benefit from the firewall integrated into this program and you’ll be able to protect yourself from the possible impacts of a DDoS attack.
+Top tip: With Avira Free Security, you’ll also benefit from the firewall integrated into this program and you’ll be able to protect yourself from the possible impacts of a DDoS attack.
 Check out our blogpost to learn more about firewalls.
+Don’t forget that with your Avira Free Security you also get a free VPN.
+For example, if you use the Windows operating system you will get the VPN for Windows for free.

 Keep software and drivers up to date to protect yourself against DDoS attacks